Jim Bottorff's Banjo Page

 Relative Minor Keys and Chords

-Click on the diagram below to inlarge and see the relative minor keys and chords:
+Click on the diagram below to inlarge and see the relative minor keys and chords.

 Return to top of this page